The low down on tackling toilet training while on the move

 Essential supplies to pack during potty training

-In our portable survival kit we always have:
+In our portable potty training survival kit (either kept in their own little backpack or in a backpack diaper bag) we always have:

 - Spare underpants and shorts/skirts